288 Carabooda Road, Carabooda, WA 6033 | Call (08) 94075288

 Sir Walter Buffalo

-Sir Walter Buffalo Perth (Back in Summer)
+Sir Walter Buffalo Perth (Available in January)

 Sir Walter Buffalo is probably the best-known brand of soft buffalo lawn in Australia.
 It is shade-tolerant with a horizontal growth pattern.
 Just like Matilda Soft Buffalo, it has a vigorous horizontal growth pattern providing dense coverage, which assists with inhibiting weeds.